dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

     # Default value: false
     enabled: false
 ```
-> NOTE: Currently, the CSI-PowerFlex driver only supports GUID for the restricted SDC mode.
+> ℹ️ **NOTE:** : Currently, the CSI-PowerFlex driver only supports GUID for the restricted SDC mode.

 If SDC approval is denied, then provisioning of the volume will not be attempted and an appropriate error message is reported in the logs/events so the user is informed.